 Algernon Pharmaceuticals Announces 4 for 1 Forward Share Split

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Algernon Pharmaceuticals Inc. (CSE: AGN) (FRANKFURT: AGW) (OTCQB: AGNPF) (the “Company” or “Algernon”) a clinical stage pharmaceutical development company announces that effective at the opening of markets on March 3, 2023, the Class A Common Shares (the “Common Shares”) of the Company will commence trading following a four-for-one forward share split (the “Forward Split”), in which three (3) additional Common Shares will be issued for every one (1) Common Share currently outstanding.
+VANCOUVER, British Columbia, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Algernon Pharmaceuticals Inc. AGN AGW AGNPF (the "Company" or "Algernon") a clinical stage pharmaceutical development company announces that effective at the opening of markets on March 3, 2023, the Class A Common Shares (the "Common Shares") of the Company will commence trading following a four-for-one forward share split (the "Forward Split"), in which three (3) additional Common Shares will be issued for every one (1) Common Share currently outstanding.
 The Company currently has 2,413,431 issued and outstanding Common Shares.
 Upon completion of the Forward Split, the Company will have approximately 9,653,724 Common Shares outstanding.
 The purpose of the Forward Split is to increase liquidity of the Common Shares.

 The Forward Split is being conducted on a "push-out" basis and therefore the Company's CUSIP number will remain the same.
 DRS statements for the additional shares resulting from the Forward Split will be mailed to shareholders of record as of March 6, 2023 by the Company's transfer agent, TMX Trust Company.
 Shareholders of the Company do not need to take any action with respect to the Forward Split.